d-plaindoux/thicket/README.md

 }
 ```

-The `match` function  can be seen as a standard construction of the language.
+The `match` function  can be seen as a standard construction of the language

 Existential type
 ----------------